ELELAB/BCLxL-allo/README.md

 A more detailed README file is in each subfolder

-pdbs/ -> preprocessing and cleaning steps for the PDB files simulations_analysis -> all the analyses done on free and PUMA-bound simulations mutatex -> foldx scans a saturation for free protein or complexes
+simulations_analysis -> all the analyses done on free and PUMA-bound simulations mutatex -> foldx scans a saturation for free protein or complexes